 Most tools in real-time analytics function in a stateless manner, meaning they operate on each observation received and do not maintain in-memory records of any previous observations.
 However, several of the available tools function in a stateful manner, on tracks rather than on individual observations.

 Some of the stateful tools allow you to specify a purging duration using the Target Time Window parameter.
-When purging happens, observations older than the specified Target Time Window are purged from memory.
+When purging happens, observations older than the value specified in the Target Time Window parameter are purged from memory.
 Note that purging only affects observations in memory that were retained for purposes of stateful processing.
-Purging does not affect any observations sent to outputs, as in it will not delete the data.
+Purging does not affect any observations sent to outputs and will not delete the data.

 Geofencing is a quintessential form of real-time spatial analysis in which features (often track points) are assessed against areas of interest (often polygon areas).
 Most commonly, point-based observations are analyzed to determine if they have entered or exited a virtual perimeter.

-Real-time and big data analytic tools that support geofencing include:
+Real-time and big data analytic tools that support geofencing include the following:

 For additional details and example use cases, see Geofencing analysis.